bepass-org/ipscanner/README.md

 - `WithUseIPv4` and `WithUseIPv6` to specify IP versions.
 - `WithDialer` and `WithTLSDialer` to define custom dialing functions.
 - `WithTimeout` to set the scan timeout.
-- `WithIPBasketSize` to set the IP basket size.
+- `WithIPQueueSize` to set the IP Queue size.
 - `WithPingMethod` to set the ping method, it can be HTTP, QUIC, TCP, TLS at the same time.
 - Various other options for detailed scan control.